Poacher's Pilgrimage: an Island Journey

 "If this sounds more serious than a Presbyterian church service, there is great fun to be found in Poacherís Pilgrimage.
 McIntosh is an entertaining subversive" - The National

-"A poetically imagined, politically engaged, narrative theology which illuminatingly tackles some of the deepest problems of our world" - Prof Timothy Gorringe, at press with Theology
+"A poetically imagined, politically engaged, narrative theology which illuminatingly tackles some of the deepest problems of our world" - Prof Timothy Gorringe, at press, Theology (Sept 2017)

 "A journey of people, history, geography and the deeper understanding of the connection between religion and nature" - Lynne McNeil, Life and Work